traugerjacob/traugerjacob.github.io/_pages/about.md

 Miscellaneous
 ======
 Outside of work, I try to stay active by doing activies such as rock climbing and fencing.
 I am also big music fan where I enjoy playing the guitar and I am learning the piano and the harmonica.
-Finally, I follow Philadelphia professional sports and collegiate sports from the University of Illinois/Michigan.
+I am also a big Philadelphia professional sports fan and a fan of collegiate sports from the University of Illinois/Michigan.